OmdenaAI/Sustainable-Agriculture-Chatbot/backend/tools/extract_and_normalize/README.md

 - LLM API calls include retry logic with exponential backoff
 - HTML scraping includes fallbacks for JavaScript-rendered content
 - All operations are wrapped in try/except blocks with detailed logging
+- Standardized error reporting through the ResultsManager

 ### Metadata Schema Validation

 All generated metadata is validated against a JSON schema to ensure consistency and completeness.
+The metadata generator includes:
+- Structured prompt templates optimized for different LLM providers
+- Explicit field validation and sanitization
+- Temperature optimization for precise metadata extraction

 ### Text Processing